-Hugh Forrest serves as Chief Programming Officer for South by Southwest (SXSW), which brings together more than 50,000 industry creatives from across the United States and around the world.
-These creatives are inspired by nine days of panels, presentations, brain storming, networking, deal-making, socializing, creating, innovating, and fun.
+Hugh Forrest serves as Chief Programming Officer for South by Southwest (SXSW).
+Scheduled March 8-17, 2019 in Austin, this event brings together more than 70,000 industry creatives from across the United States and around the world.
+These creatives are inspired by nine days of panels, presentations, brainstorming, networking, deal-making, socializing, creating, innovating, and fun.

 HTA - Tell us about your personal/professional background?

 After growing up in Austin, I got an English Degree at Kenyon College in Gambier, Ohio.
 I came back to Central Texas after graduation.
 I tried to make it as a writer for a few years, but I eventually stumbled into a job at SXSW in 1989.
 So, I’ve been working for the event for more than 25 years.

 HTA - What’s new and different this year for the interactive part of the festival?

 We’ve added a couple of new tracks for 2019.
 These two new tracks are “Blockchain & Cryptocurrency” as well as “Cannabusiness.”
 Both of these tracks run from March 14-16, which aligns with our strategy to create more tech-related content later in the week.

 For 2019, we’ve also added the SXXpress system to the Conference portion of the event.
 This will allow badgeholders to reserve front-of-the-line access for at least two sessions per day.
 We think this SXXpress will significantly improve the user experience for attendees.

 HTA - With so many sessions, what tips do you have for badge holders to maximize their time and enjoyment?